AdobeDocs/commerce-operations.en/help/operational-playbook/leadership/principles.md

 ## Sponsorship

 ![Hand folding heart](../../assets/playbooks/sponsorship.png)
-Having an effective executive sponsor will help the project achieve maximum success.
+Having an effective executive sponsor helps the project achieve maximum success.
 To be truly effective, this internal executive sponsor should have enough seniority and influence within the business to have buy-in from other stakeholders across the organization.
 They should also have a high-level of self-interest in the online store’s success and a passion for digital transformation and ecommerce; truly believing in how Adobe Commerce is going to transform the business is also critical.

 An effective executive sponsor should guarantee the management, roadmap, and continual growth of the ecommerce platform stays in line with the corporate strategy; protecting it from conflicting initiatives or internal politics and helping address any limiting factors, such as resource, skill shortage, or budget constraints.

 ## Buy-in

 ![Ticket sticking out of machine](../../assets/playbooks/buyin.png) Achieving management buy-in across your leadership team is also key.
-Having multiple change agents to drive growth will help you drive growth easier and faster.
+Having multiple change agents to drive growth helps you drive growth easier and faster.
 The responsibility for the successful management of Adobe Commerce needs to be shared by the entire leadership team.
 It is then the executive sponsor’s responsibility to win over the executive team by sharing examples that prove the value of Adobe Commerce overall.
 Typically, this focuses on delivering a better customer experience and subsequent benefits to the business.

-When managing ecommerce sites or implementing digital projects such as Adobe Commerce, leaders will be responsible for monitoring different departments and teams owning different parts of the ecommerce initiatives.
+When managing ecommerce sites or implementing digital projects such as Adobe Commerce, leaders are responsible for monitoring different departments and teams owning different parts of the ecommerce initiatives.
 It is critical to make sure that all groups share a common strategy to achieve common goals.
-Having an internal roadshow to win support from executives will help raise awareness, align teams, and obtain the necessary resources for an optimal implementation.
+Having an internal roadshow to win support from executives helps raise awareness, align teams, and obtain the necessary resources for an optimal implementation.

 ## Accountability